Unique in what sense? Heterogeneous relationships between multiple types of uniqueness and popularity in music: Results

 Broadly, our results suggest that lyrics uniqueness has a slightly stronger association with popularity than audio uniqueness, but the difference is not statistically significant (Wald test in Model 4, p$>$0.05).
 However, the chord uniqueness coefficient is significantly different (Wald test in Model 5, p$<$0.05) from the other two uniqueness measurements.

 Next, we perform genre-specific analysis where we estimate the model described in Equation~\ref{eq:nbreg11} on the genre-weighted uniqueness variables.
 This analysis contains fewer data points since we could not compute genre-specific uniqueness for specific time-period and genre combinations due to insufficient sample size.
-In particular, our analysis did not include songs produced before 1975, classical, electronica, jazz songs, or songs in the ``other category.'.
-As a result, there were only 44,576 songs in this sub-analysis.
+In particular, our analysis did not include songs produced before 1970 and genres with fewer than 1000 observations, i.e., classical, electronica, and jazz songs.
+As a result, there were only 48,766 songs in this sub-analysis.

 Table~\ref{regT-genre} reports the resulting model coefficients.
 The substantive conclusions remain largely the same as the models based on all songs.
 Once again, both audio and lyrics uniqueness are negatively associated with popularity (p$<$0.05), albeit with stronger associations.
 The coefficients of chord uniqueness in Models 8 and 10 are again not statistically significant.
-Similar to earlier results, the model with audio and lyrics uniqueness (Model 9) has the lowest BIC among the five models.
+The model with audio and lyrics uniqueness (Model 9) and the model with all three uniqueness (Model 10) have the lowest BIC among the five models.
 Therefore, the result implies that genre-specific audio and lyrics uniqueness explain popularity well, and each of them provides an independent contribution to predicting popularity.
 On the other hand, chord uniqueness does not explain song popularity even after conditioning on the genre of the song.
 Even though the coefficient of audio uniqueness is larger in magnitude than that of lyrics uniqueness, their coefficients are not significantly different from each other (Wald test in Model 9, $p>0.05$).
 Thus, the predictive power of both genre-specific audio and lyrics uniqueness are similar.

-We can interpret the Model 9 (lowest BIC) results as earlier\textemdash each 0.1 unit increase in audio uniqueness (genre-specific) is associated with about 7.7\% decrease in popularity, controlling for all other variables (Model 9, $p<0.05$).
-Similarly, each 0.1 unit increase in lyrics uniqueness is associated with approximately a 5.8\% decrease in popularity, controlling for all other variables (Model 9, $p<0.05$).
+We can interpret the Model 9 results as earlier\textemdash each 0.1 unit increase in audio uniqueness (genre-specific) is associated with about 6.4\% decrease in popularity, controlling for all other variables (Model 9, $p<0.05$).
+Similarly, each 0.1 unit increase in lyrics uniqueness is associated with approximately a 5.0\% decrease in popularity, controlling for all other variables (Model 9, $p<0.05$).

 To summarize, we find varying degrees of negative association between popularity and multiple dimensions of uniqueness, highlighting the importance of examining various aspects of a song's uniqueness.
 Our analysis showed that audio and lyrics uniqueness consistently predict popularity in both with and without genre-weighted song comparisons.